 The level of ongoing commitment to funding Metro will be a significant policy discussion in future years.
 Historically, the County has relied on modest General Fund support, state aid and gas tax receipts, and General Obligation bonds to meet our share of operating and capital expenses for WMATA (Washington Metropolitan Area Transit Authority).
 State aid and gas tax represent the County's share of these revenues held on behalf of the County by the Northern Virginia Transportation Commission (NVTC).
 It is anticipated that FY 2019 and future years will require significant increases in County contributions which are not sustainable within existing revenue resources.
+The County's growing and future transportation needs to support our economic growth will only be met by a safe and reliable Metro system.
 Given the urgency of Metro funding and need for reforms, staff is directed to continue to monitor this situation, participate in regional discussions on funding options to include federal and state commitments to Metro funding, and brief the Board as necessary at upcoming Budget Committee and Transportation Committee meetings on the options available for future year funding decisions.